PLEASE NOTE: this is the AISB committee login.

 If you experience any difficulties logging into the website please contact the administrators.

-The Society for the Study of Artificial Intelligence and the Simulation of Behaviour (AISB) is the largest Artificial Intelligence Society in the United Kingdom.
+The Society for the Study of Artificial Intelligence and Simulation of Behaviour (AISB) is the largest Artificial Intelligence Society in the United Kingdom.
 Founded in 1964, the society has an international membership drawn from both academia and industry.
 It is a member of the European Coordinating Committee for Artificial Intelligence (see ECCAI benefits).

 AISB is a thriving learned society which invites membership from people with a serious interest in Artificial Intelligence, Cognitive Science and related areas.
 There are six types of membership: student, ordinary, benefactor, patron, corporate and institutional.
 The society hosts an annual convention.
 Members of the Society receive a quarterly newsletter AISBQ which includes short reports on current AI and Cognitive Science research.
 Members are also entitled to discounts to the ECAI conference.